 On January 1, 2017, the Company adopted a voluntary change in accounting principle, as permitted and accepted under IFRS, with respect to exploration and evaluation assets.
 Previously, the Company capitalized exploration and evaluation expenditures directly related to specific mineral properties, net of recoveries received.
-Under the new policy, exploration and evaluation costs incurred prior to the determination of the economic feasibility of mining operations and a decision to proceed with development are expensed as incurred.
+Under the new policy, exploration and evaluation expenditures incurred prior to the determination of the economic feasibility of mining operations and a decision to proceed with development are expensed as incurred.
 Expenditures incurred subsequent to a development decision are capitalized and will be amortized on the unit of production method based upon estimated proven and probable reserves.
 The Company had determined that such a voluntary change in accounting policy results in financial statements providing more reliable and more relevant information.
 Management believes that this treatment provides a more accurate depiction of the asset base of the Company prior to establishing the economic feasibility of its resource base.
+The change in accounting policy is consistent with the accounting conceptual framework for the recognition of assets, and is an accepted accounting practice in the mining industry.